lsolbach/Baumeister/doc/Glossary.md

 Developer Tests
 ---------------
 A test that is written and executed by developers during the development of a module.

 Generator
 ---------
-A Generator transforms some input artifacts to output artifacts.
+A Generator generates output artifact transforms some source/input artifacts to output artifacts.

 Generator Framework
 -------------------